tazjin/nixery/README.md

   (**optional** for `gcs`)
 * `STORAGE_PATH`: Path to a folder in which to store and from which to serve data (**required** for `filesystem`)

+### Background

+The project started out inspired by the [buildLayeredImage][] blog post with the intention of becoming a Kubernetes controller that can serve declarative image specifications specified in CRDs as container images.
+The design for this was outlined in [a public gist][gist].

 ## Roadmap